gerekper/ganjaking/wp-content/plugins/woocommerce-store-credit/readme.txt

 Visit our [Product page](http://docs.woocommerce.com/document/woocommerce-store-credit/) to read the documentation and get support.

 == Changelog ==

+= 3.5.1 March 2, 2021 =
+* Fix - Fixed wrong Order total when applying a discount to the shipping costs and the coupon is not applicable to all cart items.

 = 3.5.0 February 22, 2021 =
 * Tweak - Register items in the new navigation menu.